If your vehicle is not repairable

 In this case, an ICBC estimator will contact you to discuss the assessment and next steps.
 You'll need to sign a Vehicle Ownership Transfer Agreement (if you haven't already) and will then receive a payment based on the vehicle's determined value.

 How we determine a vehicle's value

-- year, make and model
+- Year, make and model

-- odometer reading
+- Average mileage and odometer reading

-If your vehicle is written off,
+If your vehicle is determined to be not repairable,